HomeJAGRUK INVESTORFixed Deposit (FD) - Details, FD Calculator & TDS Savings

 How to avoid TDS deduction on FD account (taxable income)?

 If you fall under the taxable income bracket then you cannot submit Forms 15G and 15H.
-In this case you need to make multiple small Fixed Deposit accounts such that the interest earned on any account does not cross Rs 10,000 for banks and Rs 5000 for corporates.
+In this case you need to make multiple small Fixed Deposit accounts such that the interest earned on any account does not cross Rs 40,000 for banks.

 Formalities after TDS deduction